Cook smarter

 Baking is chemistry.
 Ratios of flour to liquid to fat to leavener must be precise, or the texture, rise, and structure change.
 Professional baking formulas use baker's percentages, which express every ingredient as a percentage of flour weight.
 This system only works if you measure by weight.

 Bread baking is especially sensitive.
-The hydration of a dough — the ratio of water to flour — determines whether you get an open, airy crumb or a dense, tight one.
-A 65% hydration dough and a 75% hydration dough feel and behave completely differently.
-You cannot hit these targets reliably with cups.
+The hydration of a dough determines whether you get an open, airy crumb or a dense, tight one.
+A 65% hydration dough and a 75% hydration dough behave completely differently.
+You can't hit these targets reliably with cups.

 Coffee